Bookrage001/osc/resources/docs/editing-sessions.md

 - they must share the same parent widget
 - context-menu actions and properties changes apply to all selected widgets
-- resizing / dragging will not be available
+- resizing / dragging will affect all selected widgets, relatively to the first selected widget